-An income statement is one of several key financial statements that businesses use to assess the company’s financial performance.
+An income statement, also known as a profit and loss statement, is one of several key financial statements that businesses and the self-employed use to assess the company’s financial performance.

 The income statement, along with the balance sheet and the statement of cash flows, documents your company’s results for the year.

 Use these tips to effectively analyze an income statement and make informed business decisions.
 If you just want to download our free profit and loss statement template, scroll to the bottom of this article.

 The income statement formula is connected to the matching principle of accounting, which posts revenue when it is earned and expenses when they are incurred to produce revenue.

 Generally accepted accounting principles (GAAP) require a business to use the accrual method of accounting, so that revenue is matched with expenses in the proper month or year.

 The matching process is reflected in the income statement formula:

 Net Income = Revenue – Expenses

 As an example, assume that Sterling Sporting Goods spends $30,000 to purchase 300 baseball bats as inventory in February.
 The cost of the baseball bats ($100 per bat) is posted to inventory, an asset account.
 If 50 of the bats are sold in March for $120 each, the $5,000 cost of the 50 bats is reclassified to cost of goods sold, an expense account.
 As a result, the $6,000 revenue from the March bat sales ($120 x 50 bats) is matched with the $5,000 March expense of purchasing the inventory.
 Sterling has a $1,000 profit on the sale, and the profit is posted to net income.